lyledouglass/hearthstone-randomizer/README.md

 To install via WoWUp, click the "Install from URL" button and paste the following URL: `https://github.com/lyledouglass/hearthstone-randomizer`

+## Contributing

+### Pull Requests

+Every change in the codebase should be done via pull requests.
+This applies to everyone, including the project maintainers.
+This is to ensure that every change is reviewed and discussed before it goes into the codebase, and builds are succeeding

+### Conventional Commits

+In order to have a clean and readable commit history, this repository requires the use of [ConventionalCommits](https://www.conventionalcommits.org/en/v1.0.0/).
+Using conventional commits will allow for automatic versioning and changelog generation as well

 ## Credits

 This addon was forked from the `random-hearthstone-toy` addon created by Hemco under the MIT license.
 The original addon can be found [here](https://www.curseforge.com/wow/addons/random-hearthstone-toy```).